telekom-security/misp-warning-lists/README.md

   - It is expected to be automatically updated very frequently and therefore do not make any changes in there (otherwise automatic updates will be more difficult).

 # Operations
-- The project contains submodule and it is not automatically downloaded if you just `$ git clone <url>`
-  - you can either `$ git clone --recurse-submodules <url>`
-  - or
+- Updating warninglists
-    - `$ git clone <url>`
+  - `$ ./run.sh`
+    - pull submodule misp-warninglist
+    - generate lists in both sources (tsec-warninglists and misp-warninglist)
+    - merges generated lists to the main _list_ directory
-    - `$ git submodule update --init --recursive`
+    - commit changes to git repository
-- The script `create_venv.sh` creates two python virtual environments and install modules from the related requirements.txt:
+- The script `create_or_update_env.sh` creates two python virtual environments and install modules from the related requirements.txt:
   - .venv_submodule: for running scripts in the misp-warninglist submodule
   - .venv: for running rest of the application

-# Updating warninglists
-- $ bash ./generate_lists.sh
-- $ .venv/bin/python3 merge_lists.py --warninglists misp
-- $ .venv/bin/python3 merge_lists.py --warninglists tsec
+- The project contains submodule and it is not automatically downloaded if you just `$ git clone <url>`
+  - do instead `$ git clone --recurse-submodules <url>`